What to Do If My Partner Is an Alcoholic and Needs Help

 Identifying and Reducing Enabling Behaviors

 Enabling behaviors often masquerade as loving support, making them particularly difficult for partners to recognize and modify when alcohol dependency has become central to relationship functioning.
-Common enabling patterns include:
+Common enabling patterns include covering financial obligations your partner has neglected due to drinking, calling in sick to their employer during hangovers, or consistently making excuses to family and friends about alcohol-related incidents1.

 Implementing Healthy Communication Techniques